 Plymouth had developed a reputation for dullness and styling stodginess (or quirkiness in some years, like 1962) that it could never quite shake, despite some good efforts along the way.
 A rep it took all the way to its grave.

 But this original Cranbrook is far from its final resting place.
 At the rate it’s aging, it’s got another sixty years in it easy—before it needs a restoration.
 And, ironically enough, its proportions actually look more contemporary today than they did in the low-slung sixties.
 Tall boxy cars and crossovers are in, the benefits in seating comfort rediscovered.
 Keller was a genius, ahead of his time.
-Didn’t I read somewhere that fedoras are in again, too?
+And fedoras are in again too.

 Sitting in one of these old tanks is a joy.
 Driving one . . . well, you have to change hat and mindset to 1951.
 Or even 1933.
 That’s the year the Plymouth’s 218 cubic inch flathead six first saw the light of day.
 These long-stroke (4.38″) chuffers deliver a gentle but steady dose of torque, right from idle speed (max.
-175 lb·ft @ 1200 rpm—I wasn’t exaggerating).
-Just the ticket for chugging around town and not sweating the not-fully-synchronized three-speed tranny.
+175 lb·ft @ 1200 rpm).
+Just the ticket for chugging around town and not sweating the not-fully-synchronized three-speed transmission.

 On the highway, these gentle cars are happiest at a pre-interstate system 55 or 60 mph.
 The advertised horsepower was 97 gross @ 3600 rpm—maybe 85 horses in today’s net rating.
 That might take you up to an equivalent number of miles an hour.
 But you wouldn’t want to.
 Everything wants to happen slowly, like the unassisted steering, and gently, like the brakes.
 And the word “handling” hadn’t entered Detroit’s dictionary yet.

-But on one of my hitchhikes, in 1974, I got a ride in one of these, right through a blizzard.
+On one of my hitchhikes from Baltimore to Iowa in 1972, I got a ride in one of these, right through a blizzard in the mountains of Pennsylvania.
+It was piloted by a young guy who understood how to drive it properly: steady as she goes.
 Everyone else was stuck or off the road.
 The already elderly Plymouth didn’t have enough power to spin its wheels and just chugged on through.
 Right into a special place in my heart.

 This Cranbrook plays a special place in the heart of its owner too.
 His teen-aged son bought this car some years ago, on a whim.
-After he passed away in unfortunate circumstances, his family took on the Plymouth as a family project, and continue to maintain, improve and drive it regularly.
-It’s a living memorial to the son, who unwittingly chose well in picking a nigh-near immortal car for that role.
+After he passed away in tragic circumstances, he and his other kids took on the Plymouth as a family project, and continue to maintain, improve and drive it regularly.
+It’s a living and driving memorial to the son, who unwittingly chose well in picking a nigh-near immortal car for that role.

 Allpar has a good article on the ’51 Cranbrook with a look in the prehistoric engine compartment.